jarecoo/practice/notes.md

 ### Live in the Present Moment
 - “The longest and shortest life, then, amount to the same, for the present moment lasts the same for all and is all anyone possesses.” -Marcus Aurelius, Meditations, 2.14; The Daily Stoic, p.85
+- “Infinitely swift is the flight of time, as those see more clearly who are looking backwards.
+For when we are intent on the present, we do not notice it, so gentle is the passage of time's precipitous flight” - Seneca, Moral Letters, 49.2 (The Daily Stoic, p.157)
+- “As {Seneca} says, by pouring ourselves fully and intentionally into the present, it ‘gentle[s] the passing of time’s precipitous flight.’”
+TDS p.157
 - “When we chase after happiness as a movement, it’s away from the present moment to another place, to some time other than now.
 And because we move away from the present moment, ironically, we move further away from happiness.
 Because when you think about it, happiness can only exist in this moment, right here, right now.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
 - “‘Let us therefore set out whole-heartedly, leaving aside our many distractions and exert ourselves in this single purpose, before we realize too late the swift and unstoppable flight of time and are left behind.
 As each day arises, welcome it as the very best day of all, and make it your own possession.
 We must seize what flees.’ - Seneca, Moral Letters, 108.27b-28a What will you manage to make of today before it slips from your fingers and becomes the past?
 When someone asks you what you did yesterday, do you really want the answer to be ‘nothing?’”
 The Daily Stoic p.143
 - “This single moment may feel small as an idea of time, but as an experience, it’s infinite.” - Headspace, Everyday Headspace, “The Quiet Mind,” Monday, May 6, 2019